JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: The JudgeSense Framework

 \subsection{Dataset construction}

-We draw evaluation items from four established sources, one per task, to ensure that our prompts target tasks the community already cares about: \begin{itemize} \item \textbf{Factuality}, sourced from TruthfulQA \citep{lin2022truthfulqa}.
-Each item is a question paired with a candidate response; the judge decides whether the response is factually correct. \item \textbf{Coherence}, sourced from SummEval \citep{fabbri2021summeval}.
-Each item is a summary; the judge rates coherence on a 1--5 Likert scale. \item \textbf{Relevance}, sourced from BEIR \citep{thakur2021beir}.
-Each item is a query plus two candidate passages; the judge picks the more relevant. \item \textbf{Preference}, sourced from MT-Bench \citep{zheng2023judging}.
-Each item is a query plus two candidate responses; the judge picks the preferred response. \end{itemize}
+We draw evaluation items from four established sources, one per task, to ensure that our prompts target tasks the community already cares about: \textbf{Factuality}, sourced from TruthfulQA \citep{lin2022truthfulqa}.
+Each item is a question paired with a candidate response; the judge decides whether the response is factually correct. \textbf{Coherence}, sourced from SummEval \citep{fabbri2021summeval}.
+Each item is a summary; the judge rates coherence on a 1--5 Likert scale. \textbf{Relevance}, sourced from BEIR \citep{thakur2021beir}.
+Each item is a query plus two candidate passages; the judge picks the more relevant. \textbf{Preference}, sourced from MT-Bench \citep{zheng2023judging}.
+Each item is a query plus two candidate responses; the judge picks the preferred response.

 For each task we authored five minimalist instruction templates that ask the same evaluative question in different surface phrasings (Section~\ref{sec:variants}).
 All templates are instruction-only: no chain-of-thought, no role-priming, no JSON envelopes.
 This isolates the effect of natural-language rewording.
-From the five templates per task we generated 125 paraphrase pairs per task, for a total of 500 pairs across the four evaluation dimensions.
+Within each task, four of the five templates are semantically equivalent; the fifth (Template~4 for factuality) deliberately inverts the decision polarity, making ``YES'' signal an incorrect response rather than a correct one.
+Template~4 pairings are excluded from the published dataset: during construction we found that polarity inversion introduces systematic label mismatch that conflates prompt-design error with judge inconsistency, making JSS on those pairs uninterpretable as a sensitivity measure.
+The per-template analysis and its impact on raw JSS are discussed in Section~\ref{sec:t4}.
+For coherence, relevance, and preference, all five templates are semantically equivalent and 125 paraphrase pairs are generated per task.
+For factuality, pairs involving Template~4 are excluded, yielding 125 clean pairs.
+Total dataset: \textbf{500 pairs} across the four evaluation dimensions.